Early Years Foundation Stage

 How can I help with my child’s learning?

-All the fun activities that you do with your child at home are important in supporting their learning and development, and have a really long lasting effect on your child’s learning as they progress.
+All the fun activities that you do with your child at home are important in supporting their learning and development.
+They have a really long lasting effect on your child’s learning as they progress.

 Even when your child is very young and is not yet able to talk, talking to them helps them to learn and understand new words and ideas.
 If you make the time every day to do some of the following things with your child, it will make a real difference to their confidence as a young learner: